CarbonSustain/nature-wired-apex/README.md

 This submission demonstrates a Women’s Flag Football game activation in the San Francisco Bay Area.

+## Demo

+**Live Demo** - LINK TO BE ADDED

+**Project Demo Video** - LINK TO BE ADDED

+**Pitch Deck** - LINK TO BE ADDED

 ## Sponsor-Curated Projects

 Before the event, Acme Sports Drinks Company, the corporate sponsor, selects three sustainability projects aligned with their sustainability priorities and goals.
 Nature Backers integrates with the Hedera Guardian Global Indexer to discover verified sustainability projects based on methodology, SDG alignment, and geographic location.
-For the Apex Hackathon demo, three example environmental initiatives are presented to fans as sponsor-curated projects.
+For the Apex Hackathon demo, three example environmental initiatives are presented to fans as Sponsor-curated projects.
 These illustrate how Guardian-indexed projects could be surfaced for event participants in a live sports setting.

 ## Fan Journey
 1. Scan QR code at the stadium